blkperl/osbridge2012-puppet-brick-mortar/outline.md

 ## Hiera

-* the secret sauce in the motar
+* the secret sauce in the mortar
 * Allows you to share mortar modules for feedback and example usage